Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: Causality from the Loop-Tree Duality

-The computation of high-precision theoretical predictions for observables in HEP relies on the manipulation of scattering amplitudes at high perturbative orders in QFT.
-It is well known that these theoretical predictions are extracted after the cancelation of different divergences.
-The methodology for removing the divergences from singular configurations at high energy depends on the renormalization procedure, while soft and collinear configurations require the construction of suitable counterterms.
-One of the potential bottlenecks is the proliferation of non-causal or non-physical divergences in loop Feynman diagrams.
-In this direction, LTD~\cite{Catani:2008xa, Bierenbaum:2010cy, Bierenbaum:2012th, Buchta:2014dfa, Buchta:2015wna, Hernandez-Pinto:2015ysa, Sborlini:2016gbr, Sborlini:2016hat, Tomboulis:2017rvd, Driencourt-Mangin:2017gop, Jurado:2017xut,Driencourt-Mangin:2019aix, Runkel:2019yrs, Aguilera-Verdugo:2019kbz, Runkel:2019zbm,Capatti:2019ypt, Driencourt-Mangin:2019yhu, Capatti:2019edf,Plenter:2020lop, Prisco:2020kyb} has made significant progress by enabling the manifest cancellation of such non-physical singularities at the integrand level.
-This is achieved by exploiting the causal structure of scattering and vacuum amplitudes.
+The computation of high-precision theoretical predictions for observables in HEP relies on efficiently integrating scattering amplitudes at high perturbative orders in QFT.
+It is well known that scattering amplitudes exhibit different kinds of singularities and that theoretical predictions can be extracted only after the cancelation of these singularities.
+The methodology for removing the divergences from ultraviolet configurations at high energy depends on the renormalization procedure, while soft and collinear configurations require the construction of suitable counterterms.
+One of the potential bottlenecks is the proliferation of non-causal singularities in loop Feynman diagrams.
+These singularities of the integrand are non-physical artifacts that, while expected to cancel upon integration, give rise to numerical instabilities in the integrand.
+In this direction, LTD~\cite{Catani:2008xa, Bierenbaum:2010cy, Bierenbaum:2012th, Buchta:2014dfa, Buchta:2015wna, Hernandez-Pinto:2015ysa, Sborlini:2016gbr, Sborlini:2016hat, Tomboulis:2017rvd, Driencourt-Mangin:2017gop, Jurado:2017xut,Driencourt-Mangin:2019aix, Runkel:2019yrs, Aguilera-Verdugo:2019kbz, Runkel:2019zbm,Capatti:2019ypt, Driencourt-Mangin:2019yhu, Capatti:2019edf,Plenter:2020lop, Prisco:2020kyb,Verdugo:2020kzh,Soper:1999xk,snowmass2020,Aguilera-Verdugo:2020kzc,Ramirez-Uribe:2020hes,Imaz:2025buf,Sborlini:2021owe,Ramirez-Uribe:2024rjg,LTD:2024yrb,Aguilera-Verdugo:2020nrp,TorresBobadilla:2021dkq,TorresBobadilla:2021ivx,Rios-Sanchez:2024xtv,Aguilera-Verdugo:2021nrn} has made significant progress by enabling the manifest cancellation of such non-physical singularities directly at the integrand level.
+This advancement is achieved by exploiting the causal structure of scattering and vacuum amplitudes.
+In the following, we provide the basic ideas behind the LTD and its connection with DAG configurations in graph theory~\cite{Ramirez-Uribe:2021ubp,Clemente:2022nll,Ramirez-Uribe:2024wua}.

-Feynman propagators encode the information on the particle propagation between two interaction vertices in either direction, i.e. positive and negative energy modes.
-Explicitly, a Feynman propagator is given by,